All works submitted to the BBFC for classification should be the full, final edit in the correct screen ratio with final sound mix.

 - If the work is also available in a dubbed English version, this will also need to be classified.

 - If the work is an English language production it is not necessary to submit foreign language tracks or foreign language subtitles which may be featured on a DVD or Blu-ray.
-These are submitted they will be ignored.
+If these are submitted they will be ignored.

 - If a work is to be released with subtitles for the hard of hearing then these do not need to be classified but the BBFC will include them if they are present.